-A one-semester non-Biology majors course that focuses on wellness and several quality of life issues.
+This is a one-semester course for non-Biology majors that focuses on wellness and several quality of life issues.
 The course will also discuss disease prevention and functioning optimally on a daily basis in order to enhance one's life now as well as in the future.
-There is no dissection required in this
+There is no dissection required in this course.